Stinging insect removal in Ridgewood: what to know

 Signs you need stinging insect removal

-- A visible nest under eaves, in a wall void, or near a door or window
+- A visible ground nest entrance in a lawn, garden bed, or under a shed

-- Steady wasp or hornet traffic to one spot on the building
+- Steady wasp traffic to one spot along a fence line or in the yard

-- Aggressive stinging insects around a walkway or entrance
+- Aggressive stinging insects around a patio, deck, or walkway

 How we treat stinging insect removal in Ridgewood